 - Truth-in-Lending Disclosure

 - – Federal law requires that the lender must give this document to the mortgage applicant within three business days after loan application.
 This disclosure gives details of the mortgage payments along with the corresponding APR and finance changes.

-- – In mortgage lending, the process used to determine whether the loan risk is acceptable to the lender.
+- – In mortgage lending, the process used to determine whether the loan meets the lender's guidelines.
 Underwriting involves the review of the property appraisal and examination of the borrower's ability and willingness to repay the debt.